Theodosius Mar Thoma

 Theodosius Mar Thoma XXII Metropolitan (born 19 February 1949) is the Mar Thoma Metropolitan and the Primate of the Mar Thoma Syrian Church.
 Theodosius Mar Thoma presently occupies the Apostolic Throne of St Thomas and is also the first Mar Thoma Metropolitan to be born in post-independence India.

 Ordination

 Theodosius studied at Baselius College, Kottayam (1966) and Mar Thoma College, Thiruvalla (1969).
 After taking a degree in Science, he joined Leonard Theological College and took BD Degree in 1972.
 His ordination as Kasseesa was on 24 February 1973.
-From 1979-1980, he studied Comparative Religions in Visva-Bharati University, Shantiniketan.
-He did his MA and Ph.D. from McMaster University, Hamilton, Canada from 1980-1986.
+From 1979 to 1980, he studied Comparative Religions in Visva-Bharati University, Shantiniketan.
+He did his MA and Ph.D. from McMaster University, Hamilton, Canada from 1980 to 1986.

 Episcopa

 He was consecrated as Episcopa, Geevarghese Mar Theodosius, on 9 December 1989, along with Geevarghese Mar Athanasius and Euyakim Mar Coorilos Episcopa.

 Suffragan metropolitan

 On 12 July 2020, he was given the title Suffragan Metropolitan during the service at Poolatheen Chapel officiated by the Metropolitan The Joseph Mar Thoma in the presence of bishops, clergy, and laity of the church.